amansingh331/CredConnect/README.md

 # CredConnect

-CredConnect is a secure platform designed to connect individuals and organizations for managing and verifying credentials.
-The system provides a seamless experience for users to upload, verify, and share their credentials with trusted parties.
+CredConnect is a secure platform designed to connect individuals seeking counseling services with certified professionals.
+The system allows users to book counseling sessions, manage their appointments, and maintain privacy throughout the process.

 ## Features

 - **User Authentication**: Secure login and registration system using JWT authentication.
-- **Credential Management**: Upload, store, and verify credentials in a user-friendly interface.
+- **Appointment Scheduling**: Users can book and manage counseling sessions with certified professionals.
-- **Organization Dashboard**: A dashboard for organizations to view and verify users' credentials.
+- **Session History**: Track and view past counseling sessions.
-- **Real-time Notifications**: Users receive notifications for credential verification requests and updates.
+- **Secure Communication**: Encrypted messaging for users and counselors.
-- **Data Encryption**: All credentials and sensitive data are encrypted to ensure maximum security.
+- **Notifications**: Users receive reminders for upcoming sessions and updates.
-- **API Integration**: Easy-to-use API for third-party services to integrate credential verification functionality.
+- **API Integration**: Easy-to-use API for third-party services to integrate with the platform.

 ## Tech Stack